Ted Lieu: Political positions

+Lieu is considered a political progressive.
+He voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Abortion

 Lieu describes himself as "100% pro-choice."
-As of 2022, he has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for his abortion-related voting record.
+As of 2022, he has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-related voting record.
 Lieu opposed the Supreme Court decision overturning of Roe v.
 Wade.

 Civil rights and social justice

 Banning sexual orientation conversion therapy

 In 2012, Lieu authored a bill that bans the provision of sexual orientation change efforts (including conversion therapy) to minors.
 This bill passed both the State Assembly and Senate with substantial support, and was signed into law by Governor Jerry Brown in 2012.
 This made California the first U.S. state to have such a ban.
 Several other states and the District of Columbia have followed in enacting bans on sexual orientation change efforts with minors.
-As U.S. Representative, Lieu has introduced the Therapeutic Fraud Prevention Act, a bill for a federal ban on conversion therapy, following statements by President Obama opposing the practice.
+As U.S. representative, Lieu has introduced the Therapeutic Fraud Prevention Act, a bill for a federal ban on conversion therapy, following statements by President Obama opposing the practice.

+Environment

+Banning hydrofluoric acid at oil refineries

+Lieu supports banning hydrofluoric acid (HF) at oil refineries, where it is often the chemical used for producing the high octane alkylate component of gasoline.
+He has pointed out the danger of storing the volatile chemical on site at refineries, where explosions are not uncommon, where there are limited safeguards against natural disasters and terrorist incidents, and where many plants already have long histories of limited accidental HF release incidents.
+A larger release could cause a toxic ground hugging cloud leading to a mass casualty event in the vicinity of the release site.